bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating.

 jQuery is required.
 Optimized for Bootstrap 4.
+2 widgets for the dashboard available.

 Available languages: english and german/deutsch.